Thursday, October 13, 2016

 Darwin and Surrounds

-The Top End just like the remainder of Australia has also been experiencing unseasonal weather.
+The Top End, like the rest of Australia, has been experiencing unusual weather.

-Much of Kakadu was closed because of rain and we have been having thunderstorms most afternoons and rain.
+Much of Kakadu was closed due to rain, and we have been experiencing thunderstorms most afternoons, accompanied by rain.

-As we drove along the Stuart Highway on our second day here heading towards the Mindil Beach markets, the heavens opened up reminding me of what life was like during the wet season.
+As we drove along the Stuart Highway on our second day heading towards the Mindil Beach markets, the heavens opened up, reminding me of life during the wet season.

-Each day has been spent heading off in the mornings to a different point of interest then returning after lunch and spending time in the pool and our lovely air conditioned van.
+Each day has been spent heading off to a different point of interest in the morning, then returning after lunch to relax in the pool and our lovely, air-conditioned van.

-The Truma Aventa air conditioner now being installed in Bushtracker vans is just fabulous and leaves the one in our previous Bushtracker for dead.
-With outside temperatures well above 35 degrees and in some cases pushing 40 along with the strength sapping humidity this one has the vans interior on a very comfortable 26 degrees or below each day.
+The Truma Aventa air conditioner now being installed in Bushtracker vans is just fantastic and far superior to the one in our previous Bushtracker.
+With outside temperatures well above 35 degrees, sometimes nearing 40, and the humidity sapping our energy, this air conditioner keeps the van's interior at a very comfortable 26 degrees or below every day.

 Some of our outings have included: